 Articles to be published in ESA’s journals Ecology, Ecological Applications, Ecological Monographs, Frontiers in Ecology and the Environment and Ecosphere are subject to an embargo on publicity.
 We ask that findings reported in our journals not be reported in the media until after they are published (Accepted Articles are considered to be published).
 ESA’s embargo policy is described in greater detail on in the author guidelines on our publication website.

 When will my article be published?

-If you are interested in publicity for your article, please get in touch with Liza Lester at ESA public affairs as soon as it is accepted.
+If you are interested in publicity for your article, please get in touch with Zoe Gentes at ESA public affairs as soon as it is accepted.
 ESA public affairs will work with your institution and the journal production teams to establish the publication date and coordinate press releases.

 Accepted Articles (preprints): manuscripts accepted for publication in Ecology, Ecological Applications, and Ecological Monographs are posted online as PDFs, without editing or formatting, within a couple of weeks of acceptance.
 Accepted Articles are assigned a permanent DOI and URL, which will also be used for the version of record.

 Accepted Articles are published and are not subject to publicity embargo.
 We can withhold publication of manuscripts as Accepted Articles if a request is made early.

 Early View: articles accepted for publication Ecology, Ecological Applications, Ecological Monographs, and Frontiers in Ecology and the Environment made available online, ahead of print, as Early View articles as soon as editing and typesetting are complete.
 Early View articles are formatted for html as well as PDF and are virtually identical to the version of record, which coincides with print publication.

 Ecosphere: ESA’s online-only, open access journal has a rolling production schedule.
 Ecosphere manuscripts are not published as Accepted Articles and only appear online in the version of record.